Oscar-Raygoza/ixicale/README.md

 ## Wakatime stats

 > NOTE: Wakatime does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.
-It's a new feature of github-readme-stats linked with Wakanda.
+It's a new feature of github-readme-stats linked with Wakatime.

 <!--START_SECTION:waka-->
 ```text